Banting Postdoctoral Fellowships Program

-- Applicants for the Banting Postdoctoral Fellowships Program must fulfill or have fulfilled all degree requirements for a PhD, PhD-equivalent or health professional degree between September 20, 2014 and September 30, 2018 (inclusively); and before the start of the award.
+- Applicants for the Banting Postdoctoral Fellowships Program must fulfill or have fulfilled all degree requirements for a PhD, PhD-equivalent or health professional degree between within a specific window – approximately 4 years – see guidelines; and before the start of the award.

 - Only in exceptionally rare circumstances will a Banting Postdoctoral Fellowship be awarded to an applicant who is staying at the same institution where they completed their PhD, PhD- equivalent or health professional degree.
 In such cases, a solid justification – related for example to availability of highly unique equipment - must be provided.
 Current postdoctoral fellows already at the institution must also justify the decision to continue at the same location.

 - Applicants must not hold a tenure-track or tenured faculty position.

 Application Details: Please refer to the application guide on the Banting Postdoctoral Fellowship website.

 - Applicants intending to take up the fellowship at Western should first contact their fellowship supervisor to request the support of their application.

 - Applicants should consult Important Dates for Faculty Deadlines.

 |TBD||School of Graduate and Postdoctoral Studies (SGPS) information session and panel discussion on de-mystifying the application and selection process of the Banting Postdoctoral Fellowships.

 |early June||CV and Letter of Intent (LOI) sent to Pankhuri (email@example.com).